Mixtures

 Output

-A list of experiments (combinations) is generated in the output datasheet along with the Block number and the Standard order based on the Mixtures design method selected.
+A list of experiments (combinations) is generated in the output datasheet along with the Block number, the Replicate Number, the Standard order and the Point type of each experiment based on the Mixtures design method selected.

 Example